Hullabalo/ComfyUI-Loop/README.md

 This is an alpha version created in one evening.
 I plan to revisit the code later but it works well for basic use (I’m currently working on something else, smarter... but don't judge a fish by its ability to climb a tree, I will just do my best :D).
 If you encounter issues or have suggestions, ask on the repo ! :)

-If you enjoy this project and want to help its development, consider [buying me a coffee](https://buymeacoffee.com/hullabaloo) . your support makes a difference! ♥️
+If you enjoy this project and want to help its development, leave a star or consider [buying me a coffee](https://buymeacoffee.com/hullabaloo) . your support makes a difference! ♥️

 ---
 (a) Finally tested on 1000 loops, so you don’t have to wear out your SSD for proofing.
 A diff returns a perfectly black image in GIMP.